The Problem Of Trying To Parent My Child Beyond Childhood

 Unfortunately, parents trying to guide their adult children are like hamsters running in a wheel going nowhere.
 While the adult child may not be mature enough to make responsible choices, it’s a near certainty that he or she won’t listen to what the parent advises.
 Societal values are partly to blame.
 We live in a ‘me’ oriented culture that glorifies youth and undervalues older people.
 It is what it is.

 So what’s the solution?
 I don’t think there is one.
 It would behoove parents to try their best to stop torturing themselves with a guilt trip.
+The guilt has got to go.
 The most we can do is voice our concerns to our adult children and offer financial help if needed to make things easier for them.
 We can let them know that we are thinking about what’s best for them, give them lots of hugs, and tell them that we love them.